wso2/docs-is/en/docs/guides/identity-lifecycles/configure-recaptcha-for-self-registration.md

 {! fragments/set-up-recaptcha.md !}

-You can either configure the recaptcha for a tenant, or configure it globally.
+You can either configure the recaptcha for a tenant or configure it globally.

 ### Configure self-registration with reCaptcha for a specific tenant